UndefinedLeap/UndefinedSite/blogs/cg_from_scratch/Part1.md

 - How APIs like OpenGL, Metal, etc works underneath.
 - How to structure/architect renderer properly, so that it efficient.
 - What kind of mathematics are generally used in computer graphics.
 And give motivation to learn vectors and matrices.
-- Basics optimizations techniques such as AABB, frustrum culling, etc and also advanced techinques suchs as Multithreading and SIMD.
+- Basics optimizations techniques such as AABB, frustrum culling, etc and also advanced techinques suchs as Multi-threading and SIMD.

 And the last (but not least) reason is [this](https://justforfunnoreally.dev).